 Curious about submitting a talk to an upcoming Women Who Code event?
 New to public speaking or submitting a CFP?
 Want to be sure you get selected as a conference speaker?
 Here are some resources to get your creativity flowing!

-We are looking for diverse speakers to share their technical expertise at our upcoming virtual premier developer conference, Women Who Code CONNECT Forward on November 18-19, 2021!
-We believe that a conference dedicated to making our industry better should reflect the diversity within it.
+We believe that an organization dedicated to making our industry better should reflect the diversity within it.
 We take our Code of Conduct seriously, and encourage those of groups traditionally underrepresented in technology to apply.
 All speakers will find a supportive environment as you prepare for your talk.

 Watch Past CFP Speaker Series Events: